iamtrex/LinearSolver/README.md

 # LinearSolver

-Linear Systems solver using row reduction on the augmented matrix (by generating the Echelon and Reduced Echelon
-Linear Systems solver using elementary operations on Matricies
+Linear Systems solver using row reduction on the augmented matrix (by generating the Echelon and Reduced Echelon forms using elementary operations on Matricies